Arvoria/RobaseService/docs/introduction.md

 ### Dynamic Updates

 Every key in your Firebase Realtime Database can be modified from the Firebase Console.
-This allows for some unique behaviour that you couldn't otherwise do without loading up the client and entering the game yourself to modify DataStores through the command line - which is slow, and can be complicated.
+This allows for some unique behaviour that you couldn't otherwise do without loading up the client and entering the game yourself to modify DataStores through the command bar - which is slow, and can be complicated.

 With a Realtime Database you can have functions that check keys periodically or do something at specific times, or enable/disable beta features/content for your players depending on the value received.

 As noted in our example, Double XP is a perfect example of a timed event that can run via your database.
 You can set a key, say "Activate" to true, and then watch as your game-code updates and displays that the event is in progress and updates accordingly.

-You can have Fast Flags for your game, this is the deployment system Roblox uses to enable and disable content, it's also why bugs can just appear out of nowhere sometime.
+You can create Fast Flag deployment for your game.
+This is the deployment system Roblox uses to enable and disable content.